forsman5/Challonge-Elo-Calculator/WebService/storedprocedures/README.txt

 Once installed, run this command:
 TODO

+For connecting using mySQL shell, use this command initially: \connect root@localhost

 Upon restarting the computer, the sql server must be restarted (if not selected to be done automatically).
 To do so: